Simko Shikak: Legacy

 Islamic historian Kamal Soleimani claimed that Simko was indeed a Kurdish nationalist, born in a region fraught with ethnic and religious tensions, and was well aware of the politics of the region.
 Soleimani questioned why a regular tribe leader would take part in establishing the first Kurdish school in Iran, make Kurdish the official language in the area he controlled, and wrote a Kurdish newspaper, adding that Simko could have used Persian as Kurdish was not standardized and its literacy rate was far worse than that of Persian.
 Soleimani stated that Simko's actions being motivated by Kurdish nationalism did not make them ethical, but nevertheless still nationalist.

 Soleimani added that critics of Simko very often painted him as a tribal leader with no nationalist aspirations, which he claimed originated from the Pahlavi government and Iranian state historiography painting all tribal based revolts across Iran as merely tribal revolts with personal motives, to delegitimize the revolts.
 He also added that Iranian historians almost without exception mirrored the official state narrative and avoided using firsthand sources from Kurds.
 He stated that Simko himself made Kurdish nationalist statements and that Hasan Arfa, the Iranian head of military intelligence who led most of the campaign against Simko, himself confirmed that the fight against Simko was beyond tribal.
 Soleimani claimed that at the cost of human suffering, Simko helped bolster Kurdish nationalism in Iran, linking its effects to the Republic of Mahabad established shortly after.
 Soleimani also claimed that in addition to denying the Kurdish nationalism of Simko, the Iranian narrative also painted Simko as "uneducated".
 Soleimani cited allies and enemies of Simko who described him as intelligent, and added that in addition to various Kurdish dialects, Simko spoke Persian, Azeri, and Russian, and that he had a piano in his house which he learned to play in Russia, and also enjoyed theatre and cinema.
 Soleimani claimed that Ahmad Kasravi criticized the "uneducated" Simko for seeking a Kurdish state, yet did not question the nationalism of Reza Shah who was also reported to have lacked a formal education.
-It was well known that Kurds loved Jafar Agha and his rule over the region.

-According to the British anthropologist Richard Tapper, by 1913 Simko had both nationalist and personal goals which were inseparable.